AdobeDocs/experience-manager-65.fr-FR/help/sites-administering/ims-config-and-admin-console.md

 ## Méthode de configuration {#how-to-set-up}

-### Les organisations intégrées aux [!DNL Admin Console]{#onboarding-organizations-to-admin-console}
+### Onboarding Organizations to [!DNL Admin Console] {#onboarding-organizations-to-admin-console}

 The customer onboarding to [!DNL Admin Console] is a pre-requisite to using Adobe IMS for AEM authentication.

 Pour commencer, une organisation doit être configurée pour les clients dans Adobe IMS.
-Adobe Enterprise customers are represented as IMS Organizations in the [Adobe [!DNL Admin Console]](https://helpx.adobe.com/enterprise/using/admin-console.html).
+Les clients Adobe Enterprise sont représentés en tant qu’organisations IMS dans [Adobe [!DNL Admin Console]](https://helpx.adobe.com/fr/enterprise/using/admin-console.html).

 AEM Managed Services customers should already have an organization provisioned, and as part of the IMS provisioning, the customer instances will be made available in the [!DNL Admin Console] for managing user entitlements and access.